 5. Study the Weather and Time

-Bass are more active during certain times of the day—early morning and late afternoon are prime.
-Also, cloudy or overcast days can trigger more bites compared to bright sunny days.
+Bass are generally more active during certain times of the day.
+Early morning and late afternoon are prime fishing times, especially during cloudy or overcast days.
+Bass tend to be more aggressive during these conditions, while bright sunny days may require a slower, more methodical approach.

 Best Fishing Lures for Different Bass Hotspots